 LTA 700 Playlist to be posted in Moodle and Google Classroom weekly.
-The playlists include first-person stories from videos, podcasts, interviews with practicing teachers and parents of complex students, twitter threads and tiktoks, as well as academic articles to ensure diverse voices are accessible in the course material.
+The playlists include first-person stories from videos, podcasts, interviews with practicing teachers and parents of complex students, Twitter (now X) threads and tiktoks, as well as academic articles to ensure diverse voices are accessible in the course material.

 You will choose one of 5 preselected Young Adult novels written from the perspective of youth encountering racial, cognitive, or accessibility to learning barriers.
-Your novel should help inform your learning tasks and discussions. list

-Students will make sense of inclusive practices as they relate to the Education Act (2019) link and the Alberta Education Inclusive Education Policy (rooted in the Ministerial Order, 2020 link) (note the section on funding and codes) link.
+Your novel should help inform your learning tasks and discussions.
+List Students will make sense of inclusive practices as they relate to the Education Act (2019) Link and the Alberta Education Inclusive Education Policy (rooted in the Ministerial Order, 2020 Link) (note the section on funding and codes) Link.